-A second benefit provided in Hilliard is the recognition that Section 11-47-190, Code of Alabama 1975, will not support claims for wantonness against a municipality.
+A second benefit provided in Hilliard is the recognition that Ala.
+Code 1975, § 11-47-190, will not support claims for wantonness against a municipality.

-Finally, the court in Hilliard ruled that nuisance claims are governed by Section 11-47-190 as well.
+Finally, the court in Hilliard ruled that nuisance claims are governed by § 11-47-190 as well.
 Thus, if a negligence claim is barred by the substantive immunity rule, any alleged nuisance is also precluded.